MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 **Note** - Select PowerShell and not PowerShell ISE.

-2. You will need to add the Azure AD PowerShell module, if you have not used it before.
-Run the command: Install-Module AzureAD.
-When prompted, select “Y” to continue.
+2. You will need to add and import the Azure AD PowerShell module if you have not used it before.
+Run the following two commands and when prompted to confirm press Y:

     ```
     Install-Module AzureAD
+    Import-Module AzureAD
     ```

 3. Confirm that the module installed correctly by running the command: